viphotman/OPL1000-Reference/Readme.md

 ## OPL1000-Reference
 - OPL1000-Reference is Opulinks official IOT reference design for OPL1000 chip.
 It contains from embedded device to mobile application complete integrated design.
-- OPL1000-Reference package provides two kind of solutions.
+- OPL1000-Reference package provides three kinds of solutions.
 All of them connect to Ali cloud.
   - IOT sensor type application, single chip solution, application runs on OPL1000 M3 MCU.
 Here temperature sensor is adopted, internal PMU power supply scheme is used.
   - IOT light application, single chip solution, application runs on OPL1000 M3 MCU.
 Here external LDO power supply scheme is used.
+  - IOT scaler application, two chips solution.
+External MCU is master, OPL1000 is slave device acting as transport module.
+In this reference Arduino MEGA2560 is used as external MCU.
 - OPL1000-Reference uses BLE config WIFI method to connect Internet (cloud).
 - Three tools are provides in this package, they are:
   1. General parameter configure tool, which is used to modify work mode parameters and complete compile, download operation along with.